DevExpress/devextreme-react/README.md

 ```

 ## <a name="configuration-components"></a>Configuration Components ##
-DevExtreme React Components provide configuration components for complex nested options of the underlying widget.
+DevExtreme React Components provide configuration components for the underlying widget's complex nested options.

-Use a named import to get a required configuration component.
+Use a named import to get a configuration component.
 ```js
 import Chart, { Tooltip } from "devextreme-react/ui/chart";
 ```
 Configuration components support markup customization props (with `Render` or `Component` suffix) and uncontrolled props.

 ### <a name="configuration-components-basic"></a>Basic Usage ###
-The following example demonstrates how to configure the [tooltip](https://js.devexpress.com/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/tooltip/) option of the dxChart widget:
+The following example demonstrates how to configure the dxChart widget's [tooltip](https://js.devexpress.com/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/tooltip/) option:

 ```jsx